tedchain/tedchain-technology/README.md

 Tip: You can also run the Tedchain Docker container in the foreground by running ``docker-compose up`` and omitting the ``-d`` switch.

-Now that you have a server running, you can connect to the server with a :ref:`client <tedchain-client>`.
+Now that you have a server running, you can connect to the server with a `client <tedchain-client>`.

 Configuring admin keys
 ----------------------

-Use the :ref:`client <tedchain-client>` to generate a seed, and derive it into an address.
+Use the `client <tedchain-client>` to generate a seed, and derive it into an address.
 Once you have an address, you can use it as an admin address on your server instance.
 To do so, update ``data/config.json`` and add it to the ``admin_addresses`` list:

     // ...
     "admin_addresses": [